junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-13-SPN-Border-terrier.md

 **Meaning:**

-n. any of a breed of small terriers of British origin having a harsh dense coat and close undercoat (*from Merriam-Webster dictionary*)
+n. any of a breed of small terriers of British origin having a harsh dense coat and close undercoat (*from Merriam-Webster Dictionary*)

-one of a British breed of small terriers having a dense, wiry coat ranging in color from red to pale yellow, sometimes gray and tan, or blue and tan. (*from Collins dictionary*)
+one of a British breed of small terriers having a dense, wiry coat ranging in color from red to pale yellow, sometimes gray and tan, or blue and tan. (*from Collins Dictionary*)

 **Word association:**